1 Kings 15

 1 Kings 15:9-22Asa: A Heart Made Perfect

 After Rehoboam and Abijam, a son finally turns the right way.
 The measure is David himself, and Asa meets it.
 He tears away the false worship his fathers left standing.
 He carries the silver and gold and vessels back into the house of the Lord.
-This is not caution dressed up as reform; it is a king acting with nerve and conviction, and it cost him.
+This is a king acting with nerve and conviction, and it cost him.

 The most striking act of Asa's reformation is the removal of his own mother - or grandmother (the text is ambiguous, but the deed is unambiguous).
 Maachah, the queen mother, had made an idol in a grove.
 Asa destroys her idol and strips her of her office.
 This is reform at the cost of family loyalty.
 No exception is granted for kinship.
 The covenant with the Lord takes precedence over the bonds of blood.

 The text notes that "the high places were not removed."
 High places were locations of worship outside the central temple - some legitimate, some idolatrous.
 Asa did not remove them all.
 Yet immediately after this notation, Scripture says his heart was perfect with the Lord all his days.
-This is crucial: perfection of heart does not mean perfection of policy.
-A king can be wholeheartedly devoted to the Lord while leaving certain reforms incomplete.
-God measures the heart, not merely the outcome.
+This is crucial: a king can be wholeheartedly devoted to the Lord while leaving certain reforms incomplete.
+God measures the heart, and a heart wholly given can coexist with a record still imperfect.

 1 Kings 15:16-22Asa's Political Compromise